skerr17/pands-weekly-tasks/README.md

 - Week 1: **hellowordld.py** - Which was the intial program to test the establish environment set up.
 - Week 2: **bank.py** - This program prompts the user for two Cent amounts and returns the sum amount in Euro.
 With additional user inout error handling.
 - Week 3: **accouts.py** - This program a 10 characther long account number and output only the last 4 digitls showing the first 6 as "X's".
-Also outlines assumptions where applicable.
+Also outlines assumptions where applicable and user input validation (must be an alphanumeric).
+- week 4: